aleksandrajh/CI_PP3_Connect4/README.md

 ### Libraries

-- [colorama](https://pypi.org/project/colorama/) - used to add color to the terminal and enhance user experience
-- [email_validator](https://pypi.org/project/email-validator/) - used to validate user email input
-- [gspread](https://docs.gspread.org/en/latest/) - used to add and manipulate data in my Google spreadsheet and to interact with Google APIs
+#### Python Libraries
 - os - used to clear terminal
 - random - used to alternate first player to start the game
 - sys & sleep - used to create a typing effect within the games rules
 - time - used to displayed delayed messages in the terminal
 - [unittest](https://docs.python.org/3/library/unittest.html) - used to carry out testing on single units in validation.py file

+#### Third Party Libraries
+- [colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: I used this library to add color to the terminal and enhance user experience.
+I marked warning/error information with color red and user feedback with blue and green
+- [email_validator](https://pypi.org/project/email-validator/) - JUSTIFICATION: I used this library to validate if user email input is of the form name@</span>example.com
+- [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs
+- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - JUSTIFICATION: module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
+A creds.json file is created with all details the API needs to access the google account.
+In deployment to heroku this information is stored in the config var section.

 [Back to Table Of Contents](#table-of-contents)